sgh185/sgh185.github.io/_pages/research.md

   techniques achieved speedups across a wide array of benchmarks in Noelle's benchmark suite.

-  We're currently expanding the scheduler abstraction as a tool for developers and to enhance techniques in middle-end parallelization and memory footprint reduction.
+  We're currently expanding the scheduler abstraction to enhance performance in middle-end parallelization and reduce the memory footprint of applications.

   See some of our [progress](https://users.cs.northwestern.edu/~simonec/Software.html).